leafac/leafac.com/index.md

       "type": "speech",
       "title": "What is Your Function?
 Static Pattern Matching on Function Behavior", "event": "The 17th Symposium on Trends in Functional Programming (TFP 2016)", "abstract": "We define a new notion of *function pattern*, which supports run-time pattern matching on functions based on their behavior.
-The ability to run-time dispatch on function type information enables new programmer expressiveness, including support of overloading on higher-order functions as well as other useful patterns.  \nWe formally present a type inference system for function patterns.
+The ability to run-time dispatch on function type information enables new programmer expressiveness, including support of overloading on higher-order functions as well as other useful patterns.
+We formally present a type inference system for function patterns.
 The system answers questions of function pattern matching by recursively invoking the type inference algorithm.
 The recursive invocation contains some delicate issues of self-referentiality that we address.", "URL": "http://tfp2016.org/",
       "author": [
         {